barbaralba's translation of the new testament

 "There will be synagogues long after you're dead."

 One of the Sadducees told me that.
 And I knew he was right.
-It was impossible for one person to stop such a camel caravan.
+John had told me the same thing.
+It was next to impossible to stop such a camel caravan.

-I had the strangest feeling that life would help me if I just walked through my fears and let the animal in me help me listen and hear.
+But I had the strangest feeling that the rest of life would help me if I just walked through my fears and let the animal in me help me listen and hear.
+It wasn’t a war that John and I had to fight.
+There were all the animals that did not believe in the holy kingdoms of mad kings.

 chapter 05